 On 2 October 2016, it is 100 years since Private Frank Buxton 4129 lost his life in the Great War.
-Born 1890, he was the nephew of my husband's grandmother Emily Hudson.
+Born 1890, he was the nephew of my husband's grandmother Ethel Hudson and the grandson of Joseph Hudson.

 It was a reserve Battalion converted to a pioneer regiment after the many young men in the area answered the call and rushed in to enlist.
 Its primary role was construction rather than fighting meaning its role was construction of tunnels and trenches.
 Franks previous occupation as a gardener was entirely appropriate to the task.

 After training in Cheshire he would've made his way over to France.
 Probably by August 1916 his regiment would've also become fighting replacements for those killed in the heavy losses on the Somme in July.